mmacgilvray18/Phospho_Network/README.md

 ************************************************************************
 ### Kullback_Leibler Module toEachKinase Shuffled1000x
 ```
+This is slow, for a faster command line version use: Shuffle-kullback-Leibler.py

 Purpose:  To quantify similarity between the Mok et al kinase PWMs and the module
 PWMs, this script employs a previously described quantitative motif comparison method
 called Kullback-Leibler divergence (KLD) (Thijs et al., 2002, Gupta et al., 2007).
 KLD